- Where to stay

 Gotland

-Stora Karlsö, an island just outside of Gotland, is also a member of Sustainable Plejs and Nature’s Best.
+Stora Karlsö, an island just outside of Gotland, is also a Sustainable Plejs and Nature’s Best member.
 This nature reserve is renowned for its abundant bird life and is run by an animal protection association.
 Stay in the old lighthouse on a cliff with sunset views or in a beach house with direct access to the bathing jetty.

 Ästad Vingård, Halland